2017 MBIT applications are now available!

 How do I know I got in?

-Applicants will be informed by email by the date mentioned in the application.
-If you are accepted, you will be emailed forms to fill out, sign and return along with payment.
+Applicants will be informed by email within one week following the application deadline.
+If you are accepted, you will be given instructions on how to complete required forms and for submission of tuition.

 If I do MBIT, can I become a volunteer at the New England Aquarium?